The Real Cost of Manual Procurement (And How AI Fixes It)

 Spend Analytics: The Intelligence Layer

-Every procurement organization has years of purchasing data in their ERP — invoice history, vendor performance, price trends, category breakdowns.
+Every procurement organization has years of purchasing data sitting in their ERP.
+Invoice history, vendor performance, price trends, category breakdowns.
 Most of it gets exported to Excel once a quarter for a board presentation, then ignored.

-The Monitor primitive running against historical spend data catches what no quarterly Excel review would:
+AI running against that historical spend data catches what no quarterly Excel review would:

 - Spend fragmentation — same category purchased from 14 suppliers at 14 price points because three departments buy independently